wiktor-k/clap_allgen/README.md

 The complete clap generation utility to give your command-line application users a more polished experience right out of the box.

+This single crate integrates all other shell-specific crates to generate *all the things* at once.

+## Examples

 To create all shell completions use the following command:

 ```rust